Best Lakes in Oregon

 5. Clear Lake

-Clear Lake is the headwater of McKenzie River.
-As well as being visually stunning, it is a great place to go freshwater diving as the bottom of the lake is covered in amazingly preserved trees that were killed during a volcanic eruption that occurred thousands of years ago.
+In addition to being visually stunning, Clear Lake is a great place to go freshwater diving.
+The bottom of the lake is covered in amazingly preserved trees that were killed during a volcanic eruption thousands of years ago.

 Clear Lake